larsoliverdam/nmit/_pages/PRJ70x.md

 * [Tester link](https://nmitresearchmethods.wordpress.com/)

-#### The old RES701 blog
+#### The old PRJ70x blog
 <small>February 2020</small>

+This is the new RES701 Class Blog Space, built for ongoing communications during the course.
+Moodle will act as the static course placeholder for assignments, dropboxes, etc.
+We are also in the process of buliding a new public site/platform built to connect employers and students for workplacements, internships, joboppotunities, etc. There wil also be information for employers - and other interested parties - regarding placement procedures, previous projects...
-This is the new RES701 Class Blog Space.
-There might be some interesting and/or relevant information on the [Old RES701 blog](https://nmitresearchmethods.wordpress.com/).
+During this transition there might still be some interesting and/or relevant information on the [Old PRJ70x blog](https://prj701.wordpress.com/)